tylerlum/golf_swing_lagrangian_mechanics_simulation/README.md

 ## Optimization of Wrist Flick Angle

-In this model, we initially have a fixed wrist angle of 90 degrees, and then allow the wrist angle to move freely at an arm angle of $\theta_{fixed}$.
 We optimize this angle so maximize the clubhead speed.
 We find that for higher arm angular accelerations, the optimal wrist flick angle is lower (later time).

 ### Passive Arm System: Golfer Simply Allows Gravity to Create the Swing